Medical expert of the article

 Who to contact?

-A pronounced therapeutic effect can be achieved with a simultaneous combination of two or more antibacterial drugs depending on the sensitivity to them and taking into account the mixed infection.
-Bacterial urethritis treatment involves the combination of antibacterial drugs with drugs that potentiate the "antibiotic effect, increasing the protective mechanisms of the body of patients, facilitating the delivery of antibacterial agents to the lesions, providing their therapeutic concentration in tissues and blood serum.
+A pronounced therapeutic effect can be achieved with a simultaneous combination of two or more antibacterial drugs, depending on the identified sensitivity to them and taking into account the mixed infection.
+Bacterial urethritis treatment involves a combination of antibacterial drugs with drugs that potentiate the action of antibiotics, increase the protective mechanisms of the patient's body, facilitate the delivery of antibacterial agents to the lesions, and ensure their therapeutic concentration in tissues and blood serum.

 Drugs